-If a tire storage area is designed to contain more than 13,243 cubic feet (375 m3) of rubber tires, it must be separated from the remainder of the building by walls made with certain materials of a certain thickness complying with Article 3.3.6.5 of Division B of the National Building Code of Canada 2015.
+If a tire storage area is designed to contain more than 13,243 cubic feet (375 m3) of rubber tires, it must be separated from the remainder of the building with a fire separation wall.
+It must have a fire-resistance rating of no less than 2 h, in compliance with Article 3.3.6.5 of Division B of the National Building Code of Canada 2020.
 Different wall types have different fire ratings, which determine how long it would take for a fire to compromise the wall's integrity.